18. Beamforming & DOA¶

 Spatial Tapering¶

-Spatial tapering is a technique used alongside the conventional beamformer, where the magnitude of the weights are adjusted to acheive certain features.
+Spatial tapering is a technique used alongside the conventional beamformer, where the magnitude of the weights are adjusted to achieve certain features.
 Although even if you aren’t using the conventional beamformer, the concept of tapering is still important to understand.
 Recall that when we calculated the conventional beamformer weights, it was a series of complex numbers which all had magnitudes of one (unity).
 With spatial tapering we will multiply the weights by scalars to scale their magnitude.
 Let’s start by seeing what happens if we multiply the weights by random values between 0 and 1, i.e.:

 tapering = np.random.uniform(0, 1, Nr) # random tapering